"A",

 SMA Connectors

-SMA: The 'Sub-Miniature A' connector is a 50 ohm threaded connector.
-The main application of SMA connectors is on components for microwave systems.
+SMA: The 'Sub-Miniature A' connector, or more commonly the SMA connector, is a 50 ohm threaded connector.
+The main application of SMA connectors is on components for RF and microwave systems.
+This link provides a graph of Frequency Range vs Connector Type for a number of different connector styles.
+Although in some application they are used to replace BNC connectors when board space might be an issue.
 The connector normally has a frequency range to 18 GHz, but high performance varieties can be used to 26.5 GHz.
-Frequency Range vs Connector Type

 The SMA connector is comprised of an outer conductor [normally ground] and an inner conductor which normally carries the signal.
 An SMA connector is used with a Coax Cable 'Manufacturers'